 Speedivest Heroes conducted a study in 2019, called Startup Anatomy, with more than 230 founders from all over Austria.
 The aim of the study was to reveal the essence of startup founders: what are the differences between startup founders and managers?
 How do their minds differ?
 Is there any secret recipe for a successful startup?
 Those were the questions to keep us up at night – and some of the main findings are:

-- The activity level is higher for startup people since they are doers, they want to make an impact and change the status quo: you also cannot wait to execute the brilliant ideas that come to your mind?
+• The activity level is higher for startup people since they are doers, they want to make an impact and change the status quo.

 And if you’re also interested in the whole study, make sure to check it out here.